dapr12/dapr12/README.md

 - Deep Learning
 - Artificial Intelligence

-- 🔭 I’m currently working as Data Analyst in MSV and Research Associate at the University of Manchester
+- 🔭 I’m currently working as Data Analyst in the Asset Management Team at MSV and Research Associate at the University of Manchester
 - 🌱 I’m currently learning about PostgreSQL, Hardoop, Big Data.
 - 😄 Pronouns: he/him/his